telekom/gateway-kong-charts/README.md

 ### Latency in Kong (chart 5.2.2)

-With the default setting, Kong has the following problem: while Rover is doing larger updates via the Admin-API (keyword "Reconciller"),unacceptable latencies arise in Stargate runtime.
+With the default setting, Kong has the following problem: while Rover is doing larger updates via the Admin-API (keyword "Reconciller"),unacceptable latencies arise in the Gateway runtime.

 The problem is similar to the following already reported but still open [issue #7543](https://github.com/Kong/kong/issues/7543) in Github